Surfside condominium collapse: Rescue and relief operations

-In the evening, Mayor Levine Cava advised that 12 people had been confirmed dead and 149 were missing.
+In the evening, Levine Cava advised that 12 people had been confirmed dead and 149 were missing.
 Levine Cava said that authorities would audit the names of the missing to ensure none are duplicates, particularly because of provided Hebrew names.
 Miami-Dade Fire Chief Alan Cominsky said 3000000 lbs of concrete had been removed from the site of the collapse.
-He said rescue workers would not reenter the west section of the building facing Collins Avenue, which was still standing, because it was unstable, making it too dangerous to do so.
+He said rescue workers would not reenter the west section of the building facing Collins Avenue, which was still standing, because it was unstable, making it too dangerous to go in.
 Rescuers could not enter a large area under the rubble on the eastern side of the site because of the same risk.

 Florida Division of Emergency Management Director Kevin Guthrie and Miami-Dade Fire Chief Cominsky requested that FEMA deploy an additional Urban Search and Rescue Task Force team, anticipating that emergency response to the 2021 Atlantic hurricane season would otherwise have an adverse impact on the number of rescue and recovery personnel available for deployment at Surfside.

-On June 30, an additional six bodies were found on Wednesday, including the wife and two children of a man whose body was found on June 26.
+On June 30, an additional six bodies were found, including the wife and two children of a man whose body was found on June 26.
 This brought the death toll to 18 and reduced the number of missing to 145.
 In the afternoon, the rescuers discovered void spaces, including one described as "a big tunnel", in the rubble.

 On July 1, search and rescue efforts were halted at the site at approximately 2:00 a.m. due to concerns that the western portion of the structure, which had not collapsed, was increasingly likely to do so, creating unsafe conditions for workers.
 President Biden visited the site after meeting with Governor DeSantis, Mayor Levine Cava, other elected leaders, and uniformed first responders in a conference room at the nearby St. Regis Bal Harbour resort.
 Biden suggested that the federal government could possibly cover the full cost of the first 30 days of rescue and recovery efforts.
 Concern also mounted that Tropical Storm Elsa could make landfall in south Florida, further destabilizing the standing portion of the structure and the debris field and interfering with rescue operations.
 The search resumed in the early evening after a 15-hour delay, and authorities announced the identity of an additional fatality, leaving one victim publicly unidentified.